-Can 'the Matrix' movies help 'future-proof' how engineers think?
+Can futuristic movies help 'future-proof' how engineers think?

 Elon Musk made a bold claim recently that robots are “semi-sentient” yet reassured us that we can, at least, still “out-run” them https://m.youtube.com/watch?v=HUP6Z5voiS8.

 The creation of autonomous vehicles that are fit-for-purpose relies heavily on Cognitive Science.
 Perhaps this field can also teach us how to stay ahead of artificially intelligent systems in reminding us how uniquely adaptive we are.
-The future doesn’t need to be apocalyptic, but some dystopian movies highlight quite well our 3 main cognitive advantages:
+The future doesn’t need to be apocalyptic, but some movies highlight well what are still our 3 human 'killer app's':

 Little wonder then that to gain certification, engineers are encouraged to ask better questions, improve their communication skills and invest time in self-development.
-A daily ritual of writing down contradictions and coincidences doesn’t just control the ego but also reveals opportunities for innovation.
-In auditing our thinking and decision processes regularly (called ‘metacognition’), we avoid jumping to conclusions simply to be seen to have the ‘right’ answer.
-Both now, and in the future, the right questions revealed by effective dialogue are often what’s most needed.
+A daily ritual of writing down thoughts (including self-doubts & insights) doesn’t just control the ego, it also reveals opportunities for self-renewal & reinvention.
+In auditing our thinking and decision processes regularly (called ‘metacognition’), we avoid jumping to conclusions simply to be seen to have the ‘right’ answer or to gloss over our mistakes yet fail to learn.